Threatened French teacher offered top-level state protection

 PARIS (AP) - French Interior Minister Gerald Darmanin said Thursday a state school teacher who allegedly received death threats after writing an open letter on the threat of radical Islam to teachers has been offered the highest level of state protection.

-Didier Lemaire had already been under some degree of police protection in the Yvelines area, southwest of Paris.
+Didier Lemaire had already been under some degree of police protection in the Yvelines area, southeast of Paris.

 On Thursday, Darmanin said the highest level of protection — usually accorded to high-profile politicians — was offered to him.
 It could include a driver and one or more personal bodyguards.
 The minister did not specify whether the teacher had accepted the offer.